snapshotmanager/boom-boot/README.md

 because the options that define an entry form the entry's identity.
 The new `boot_id` is written to the terminal on success.

+### Boot image cache

+Boom can optionally back up the boot images used by a boom BootEntry so that the entry can still be used if an operating system update removes the kernel or initramfs image used.

+To use backup images the boot image cache must be enabled in the `boom.conf` configuration file and the `--backup` option should be given to the `boom entry` `create`, `edit`, or `clone` subcommands.

+When `--backup` is used boom will make a copy of each boot image used by the new entry by adding a '.boomN' suffix (where `N` is a number) to the file name.
+The new BootEntry uses the backup copy of the image rather than the original file name.

+If the `auto_clean` configuration option is set cache entries are automatically removed when they are no longer in use by any BootEntry.

+#### boom cache command

+The `boom cache` command gives information about the paths and images stored in the boom boot iamge cache.
+The `boom cache list` command gives information on cache entries in a tabular report format similar to other `list` commands.

+Detailed information on selected cache entries is provided by the `boom cache show` command.

 ### Reporting commands

 The `boom entry list` and `boom host|profile list` commands generate